Why not “My Christmas Lists”? Because it’s Advent, silly.

-- Unplanned by Abby Johnson, which has pride of place as the first book I bought for my Kindle.
+- Unplanned by Abby Johnson.
 Johnson walked away from the abortion industry, after spending years defending it.
 Some of her most incisive comments are about the pro-lifers she encountered along the way, not all of whom did their cause credit.

 Three sites I bookmarked this year:

 - Conscience Cause (www.consciencecause.com) was created by defenders of religious liberty moved to action by the HHS mandate.
 The site is simple and straightforward, and it explains the mandate while providing links to more information.

 - Patheos (www.patheos.com) claims to be “hosting the conversation on faith.”
 It’s a sprawling, rowdy web site with something to engage and enrage everyone.
 There are diamonds in the dust, though, and about once a week I find something particularly thought-provoking.

 - National Review Online (www.nationalreview.com) is my favorite site for news and commentary, because that’s where I can get Jay Nordlinger & Jonah Goldberg & Kathryn Lopez all in one place.

 Three things I can celebrate now that the 2012 campaign is over: